dimi3sinculotes/ProblemasConcurso/Parkimetros/Logic.md

-# This is the logic behind the code:
+# This is the logic behind the problem:

 So, you have N different coins, and the machine can handle only M coins, and you need to tell how many different prices can the mayor set on the machines.